FWM#: 355 (Supersedes 602 FW 3, 6/23/96, FWM 201)

 (a) Plan Review.
 Review the CCP at least annually to decide if it requires any revisions.
 Modify the plan and associated management activities whenever this review or other monitoring and evaluation determine that we need changes to achieve planning unit purpose(s), vision, and goals.

 (b) Plan Revision.
 Revise the CCP when significant new information becomes available, ecological conditions change, major refuge expansion occurs, or when we identify the need to do so during plan review.
 This should occur every 15 years or sooner, if necessary.
-All plan revisions should follow the procedures outlined in this chapter for preparing plans and will require NEPA compliance.
-Document minor plan revisions that meet the criteria of a categorical exclusion in an Environmental Action Statement, in accordance with 550 FW 3.3C.
+All plan revisions will require NEPA compliance.
 Contact the Regional NEPA Coordinator for an up-to-date list of categorical exclusions and for other NEPA assistance.
 If the plan requires a major revision, then the CCP process starts anew at the preplanning step.
 See 602 FW 3.4C(1).

 (c) Ongoing Public Involvement.
 Continue informing and involving the public through appropriate means.

-For information on the content of this chapter, contact the Division of Refuges.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For information on the content of this chapter, contact the Office of the National Wildlife Refuge System.
+For more information about this website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.